Over the years, I had been coming up with grandiose ideas of travelling the world for an extended period of time.

 So, on the 1st of January, 2021, I will be setting off on my own cycling trip around the world trip.
 However, it’s not going to be all about me.

-I’ve decided that I will raise money for charities along the way.
-Some of my chosen charities are:
+I’ve decided that I will raise money for charity along the way.
+My chosen charity is:

-- Cure for MND Foundation – This Australian registered charity funds research in to MND – motor neurone disease (also known as ALS – amyotrophic lateral sclerosis).
+- Fight MND – Fight MND is the public face of the Cure for MND Foundation.
+This Australian registered charity funds research in to MND – motor neurone disease (also known as ALS – amyotrophic lateral sclerosis).
 It is a silent killer.
 It is a beast.
 The foundation funds research into finding a cure.
 However, until a cure is found, they also provide care to those suffering this horrible disease, and raising awareness of it.

 So, there you have it.
 My plan to ride a bike around the world.
 It may be the single biggest crazy idea I’ve ever had, but it’s going to be a blast.